Blackhawks Primary Logo

 Today’s modern version features subtle changes such as sharper edges on both sides of each feather tip and slightly larger eyes on each hawk’s face, giving them more character than ever!
 Additionally, slight variations depending on whether you're looking at their home or away jerseys.
 Still, it remains one of the sport's most recognizable logos today - making sure everyone knows who they're rooting for when cheering on their beloved Blackhawks!

 Again very minor and subtle changes to the native American logo.
 No change to the logo other than colors.
-The color of the face darkened and the outline of the hair has changed as well.
+The color of the face darkened, and the outline of the hair changed as well.

 In 1987 very minor and subtle changes to the native American logo.
 The face features have changed slightly.
 The colors of the face and the outline of the hair have changed as well.

-In 1964 – 1965, the Black Hawks introduced a logo they still use to this day.
-The circle and lettering was dropped from the logo, leaving plenty of room for a bigger Black Hawk head.
+In 1965, the Black Hawks introduced a logo they still use to this day.
+The circle and lettering was dropped from the logo, leaving plenty of room for a larger Black Hawk head.

 At the beginning of 1955, the logo changed and the head of the native American is starting to resemble the team’s current primary logo.
 A red border has been added to the white background with the native American.
 A wordmark “BLACK HAWKS” on top and “CHICAGO” on the bottom.